 The caveat with more than 4 gigs of RAM is that you have to be running 64-bit Windows.
 You probably are, but click the Windows button and type about your PC and run the program to make sure.
 The sixth line under device specifications tells you whether you are running a 32-bit or 64-bit OS.

 The nice thing about this amount of memory is that it’s not terribly expensive.
-At this moment, 8 gigs of ordinary DDR3 memory for ordinary computers costs a little over 50 bucks.
+At this moment, 8 GB of RAM costs a little bout 40 bucks.
 That’s not contributing an excessive amount to the cost of the computer.